xphobiadev/Oxford/WARP.md

 - **Windows Development**: This project was developed on Windows.
 File paths use backslashes in some tooling outputs but forward slashes in imports.
 - **No Database**: All data is static in TypeScript files.
 For production, consider migrating to a CMS or database.
 - **TypeScript Strict Mode**: Enabled.
 All new code must satisfy strict type checking.
+- **Build Cache Warning**: The "No build cache found" warning is normal for first deployments.
+See `BUILD_CACHE_SETUP.md` for CI/CD cache configuration.